Frequently Asked Questions

 In addition to your name, it serves as a personal identifier, particularly in cases where there are people with the same name.
 The student ID number assigned by the University of Montpellier cannot be used at another university, unlike the INE number, which is recognized nationwide.

-I have lost my card, or it has been stolen, or it is damaged (bent, has holes, etc.).
+I’ve lost my card, or it was stolen, or it’s damaged (bent, has holes in it, etc.).
 What should I do?

-The Scol’Pass is an A4-sized document that includes three enrollment certificates and a receipt for tuition fees.
+The Scol’Pass is an A4-sized document that includes, among other things, three enrollment certificates and a receipt for tuition and fees.
 Be sure to keep the top portion of the document for the duration of your higher education studies.
-The Scol’Pass is issued upon completion of your registration, upon request toyour registrar’s office.
+The Scol’Pass is issued upon completion of your enrollment, upon request toyour registrar’s office.

 How can I obtain my enrollment certificate?

 To view a summary of your registration, you can download itfrom your online account (ENT).
-Click on the "Registration Summary" icon.
+Click on the “Registration Summary” thumbnail.